 - 1. Turn off the computer by using the Shut down command. - 2.
-Insert the SIM card into the SIM card slot, and then press in on the SIM card until it is firmly seated. - NOTE: The SIM card in your computer may look slightly different from the illustration in this section.
+Press in on the SIM card tray, and then remove it from the slot. - 3.
+Insert the SIM card into the SIM card tray (1), and then replace the tray in the computer.
+Press gently on the tray (2) until it is firmly seated. - NOTE: The SIM card in your computer may look slightly different from the illustration in this section.